Felony resisting arrest dismissed!

 If you have been charged with resisting arrest in Michigan call Michigan criminal lawyer, Aaron J. Boria today (734) 453-7806.

 Resisting Arrest Punishment

-If found guilty of assaulting, battering, wounding, resisting, obstructing, opposing, or endangering a police officer who is performing his or her duties will result in a felony punishable by up to 2 years imprisonment and / or a fine up to $2,000.00.
+If found guilty of MCL 750.479, assaulting, battering, wounding, resisting, obstructing, opposing, or endangering a police officer who is performing his or her duties, our client would have a felony forever on her record and would have faced a penalty of up to 2 years imprisonment and a fine up to $2,000.00.

 Resisting Arrest Defense Lawyer